 - Regular meetings

 - Good communication between Representatives and their class.

 - Younger children being supported by an older buddy.

 The School Council meets (with Miss Wildridge) on alternate Thursday lunchtimes, so valuable lesson time is not missed, to discuss and sort out problems and ideas.
 These may include school lunches or ideas for fundraising events.
 Members of the School Council will be responsible for carrying out ideas that they have agreed, such as planning charity events, researching, costing and purchasing equipment, meeting with the head teacher, collecting and putting forward views of other children within the School.

 What are the aims of Hartburn Primary School Council for ?

 Our school council wants to make sure that every child in our school feels happy and safe at playtime.

 Our school council wants to encourage reading for pleasure by creating outdoor quiet, calm reading areas for all to enjoy.

 Good School Councils do get things done.

-So far in 2017/18 we have raised £401.45 from the annual Christmas jumper day.
+In the past we have raised £401.45 from our annual Christmas jumper day.
 This bought more new outdoor toys for KS1.